festim-dev/V-V-report/report/verification/mes/tmap_1b.md

   name: python3
 ---

-# TMAP7 V&V Val-1b
+# Diffusion through a semi-infinite slab

 ```{tags} 1D, MES, transient
 ```

-This verification case {cite}`ambrosek_verification_2008` from TMAP7's V&V document consists of a semi-infinite slab with no traps under a constant concentration $C_0$ boundary condition on the left.
+This verification case from TMAP7's V&V report {cite}`ambrosek_verification_2008` consists of a semi-infinite slab with no traps under a constant concentration $C_0$ boundary condition on the left.

 +++